Hard Ginger Beer (Alcoholic)- How to make a batch of Home made Ginger beer

 • Store these bottles in a warm place for a week or 2 to allow them to condition (become fizzy).
 They will now be ready to drink.

-You can vary the quantities of lemons & ginger to suit your own taste.
+Note that - of course you can vary the quantities of lemons & ginger to suit your own taste.

-You cannot use sugar or glucose to sweeten a bottle fermented drink like this because it will cause the bottles to explode.
+You can't use sugar or glucose to sweeten a bottle fermented drink like this because it will cause the bottles to explode.
 This ginger beer is sweetened with lactose which is a non-fermentable sweetener.
 You can add more or less lactose to suit your own taste.
 As a rough guide, lactose is about half as sweet as sugar.